Boulder High School

 Boulder High School is a high school in Boulder, Colorado, United States.
 It is part of the Boulder Valley School District.

-Boulder High School was founded in 1875 as a preparatory school to the University of Colorado.
+Boulder High School was founded in 1875 as a preparatory school for the University of Colorado.
 In 1876, it was the first high school in Colorado to graduate a class.
 The school is located in downtown Boulder, across Boulder Creek from the university’s campus and four blocks from the Pearl Street Mall.

 Construction

 Boulder High School's building at 1604 Arapahoe Avenue was constructed in 1933 by the Works Project Administration.
 The facade is classic Streamline Moderne.
-The school's art deco auditorium has also been preserved.
+The school's Art Deco auditorium has also been preserved.
 The building was constructed with "Colorado Red" flagstone and limestone, the same materials from which the University of Colorado is built.
 With funding from a Boulder Valley School District (BVSD) bond program, parts of the school were renovated or expanded in 2008.
 The changes include a remodeled ESL wing and counseling office, a new gymnasium, a larger administrative wing, and a bigger auditorium backstage.
-Most of the school's recent additions also have flagstone facades, but none retain the original art deco design.
+Most of the school's recent additions also have flagstone facades, but none retain the original Art Deco design.

 Stadium

 Boulder High football, soccer, lacrosse, and track teams compete at Christian Recht Field, accessed via a bridge spanning Boulder Creek.
 Recht Field received a multimillion-dollar upgrade in 2003, which included artificial turf installation to conserve water and reduce injuries caused by frozen turf during the winter.
 As part of the BVSD bond program, a visitors' field house was constructed at the west end of the field.
 A separate bond initiative launched in 2022 resulted in further renovations in Summer 2023.
-The turf on Recht field was replaced and the access bridge leading to the stadium was repaired and repainted.
+The turf on Recht field was replaced, and the access bridge leading to the stadium was repaired and repainted.

 Fairview High School shares Recht Field for a number of varsity-level events.
 When Boulder and Fairview football compete against each other in the annual Boulder-Fairview duel, the schools' fans alternate use of the visitor and home stands each year.